systemd/systemd/extras/keymap/README.keymap.txt

  In the following commands, the name will be written as "input/eventX" (replace X with the appropriate number).

- 2. Dump current mapping:

- sudo /lib/udev/keymap input/eventX > /tmp/orig-map.txt

- 3. Find broken scan codes:
+ 2. Find broken scan codes:

  sudo /lib/udev/keymap -i input/eventX